eduardosilva/productivity-developer/README.md

 * Check if .git path exists inside the current directory;
 * Run `git pull` in the current directory;

+### Git Hooks

+There are many several useful git hooks to increase productivity.
+[This](https://gist.github.com/eduardosilva/d84a6ccfb521300ae0cba7ebd2b95f39) is a list with some useful hooks.

 ## Bash